35 Years of Experience

 The 1988 Pirelli Classic Marathon was filmed by the BBC, whose documentary, “The Great Chase” attracted a British TV audience of 6.2 million.
 Historic Rallying had arrived thanks to Philip’s vision, Pirelli’s support and the BBC’s rocket in the sky.

 Former rally star Anne Hall took part in the first Classic Marathon driving a Ford Anglia, other stars were soon to follow.
 Stirling Moss competed four times between 1989 and 1992 winning two Alpine Cups.
 Paddy Hopkirk drove several Classic Marathons in Mini Coopers, winning the 1990 edition with Alec Poole.
 Roger Clark drove anything he could get hold of, including a Mini Cooper, MGB, and a Lotus Cortina with Tony Mason.
 The Classic Marathon attracted many other stars from the past include Timo Makinen, Gijs Van Lennep, John Sprinzel, Willy Cave, Paul Easter, John Haughland, and former American rally champion Bobby Unser.
 After several years in the Alpes, the Classic Marathon ventured further afield and became the first rally to take classic cars into Africa with a drive to Marrakesh.
-The Classic Marathon continues to this day, now organised by the Classic Rally Association.
+The Classic Marathon continues to this day, now organised by HERO.

-The Classic Marathon became the foundation stone for a worldwide scene… Japanese drivers came and drove it, to go home and form their own “Marathon Classico” …drivers from South Africa came and drove it, and went home to found their own Pirelli Classic Marathon… there is now a Classic Rally Association of Australia, and the concept of road-rallying against the clock for older cars is now a vibrant rally scene worldwide.
+The Classic Marathon became the foundation stone for a worldwide scene… Japanese drivers came and drove it, to go home and form their own “Marathon Classico” …drivers from South Africa came and drove it, and went home to create their own Pirelli Classic Marathon… there is now a Classic Rally Association of Australia, and the concept of road-rallying against the clock for older cars is now a vibrant rally scene worldwide.
 Three years after the first Pirelli Classic Marathon, the FIA sat down to draft a set of international regulations.
 The FIA’s Max Mosley invited Philip Young to meet him at the British Grand Prix at Silverstone – Historic Rallying was clearly now going to be worldwide motor-sport.

 To compliment the Classic Marathon, held each summer, came another ERA initiative, The Monte Carlo Challenge, reviving the tradition of winter rallying and establishing a highly authentic event, with crews in period dress such as duffle coats, and navigating from maps.
 This produced what is fondly regarded as perhaps the most accurate and historically correct recreation of how events were originally organised, with a highly challenging and demanding route.
 The first event set out from Glasgow in 1990, Sir David Steel and former BBC Commentator Raymond Baxter manned Time Controls, and ten years later, 234 cars were taking part.
 After watching cars arrive on the harbour front opposite their offices every January for year after year, it was perhaps inevitable that the Automobile Club de Monaco should finally feel persuaded to start up their own historic revival, and want rallying to Monte Carlo for themselves.